rpcavaco/disruptivego04/PITCHME.md

 log.Fatal(http.ListenAndServe(":8080", nil))
 ```
 ListenAndServe initiates an HTTP server at the given address (this case localhost:8080) and 'multiplexer' function.
-Passing nil as second parameter, internal DefaultServeMux is used. *Handle* and *HandleFunc* add handlers to DefaultServeMux.
+<small>Passing nil as second parameter, internal DefaultServeMux is used. *Handle* and *HandleFunc* add handlers to DefaultServeMux.</small>

 <small>The 'multiplexer' routes the request to a given *handler*, matching the request path with a pattern like */foo" or "/bar".</small>